timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 The second experiment evaluates the horizontal scalability of the external sharder design and implementation.
 As described in [@sec:kubernetes-scalability], measuring the scalability of a system involves determining the maximum load capacity of different resource configurations.
-The system is scalable if the load capacity can be increased by adding more resources.
+The system is scalable if adding more resources increases the load capacity.
-The system is said to be horizontally scalable if resources are added as additional instances without adding resources to individual instances.
+If resources are added as additional instances without adding resources to individual instances, the system is horizontally scalable.

 In the `scale-out` scenario, the experiment tool generates a load with a high churn rate over 15 minutes.
 The number of objects (\refdimn{count}) grows up to roughly 9,000, and the churn rate (\refdimn{churn}) grows up to roughly 300 changes per second ([@fig:scale-out-load]):